This page is generously sponsored by Dijon Food Specialties in Bali.

 Piston Broke Bali - social motorbike club with members from around the world.
 Founded in 1995 by a couple of expatriates to get a group together with similar interests like riding a bike and partying.
 Organizes group bike riding, bike shows and fundraisers for local charities.
 The clubhouse is at “Anna’s Warung “in Sanur.
 So if you like a party, the odd beer or two and don't mind throwing your leg over a motorbike ! ... come and join Piston Broke Bali.
 The club also raises money for local orphanages and charities.
 Members live in Indonesia, New Zealand, Australia, Singapore and Europe.
 For information contact Wazza, Gringo or Piston Broke at firstname.lastname@example.org - www.pistonbrokebali.com

-Raffles Golf Club - Raffles Golf is a non-profit social club based at New Kuta Golf course in Bali where expat club members visitors meet for social tournaments every Wednesday and Friday.
-Tee off is 12.00.
+Raffles Golf Club - Raffles Golf is a non-profit social club based at New Kuta Golf course in Bali where expat club members visitors meet for social tournaments every Sunday, Wednesday, and Friday.
+Tee off timne is different each day.
 We welcome all local and visiting expats (both ladies and gentlemen).
 Join in our competitions and presentation at the 19th hole.
-NKG hosted the 2009 Indonesian Open. www.raffles-golfbali.com
+For more information, visit www.rafflesgolfbali.com

 Royal Bali Yacht Club - www.royalbaliyachtclub.com